 Indoor air pollution is a hot topic these days and like every new industry, everyone is trying to get their piece of the pie.
 Air duct cleaning is just one part of a broader industry aimed at increasing indoor air quality and promoting good health.
 Duct cleaning is a service provided by some companies who utilize vacuums, brushes and chemical cleaning compounds to scrub the inside of your air conditioning ducts and HVAC coils, including supply and return air ducts, heat exchangers and evaporator coils.
 The claim is that this will increase the health of you and your family by decreasing the number of contaminants in your air.
 If we are being completely objective, however, I think it is important to point out at this point that according to the CDC, there is no evidence that duct cleaning increases your health.
 More from the CDC can be found under: CDC – Air Duct Cleaning.

-The cost of an air duct cleaning can vary, but it ranges anywhere from around $300 to over $1000 for a full cleaning of your central air conditioner.
+The cost of an air duct cleaning can vary, but it ranges anywhere from around $300 to over $1000 for a full cleaning of your ductwork.
 Be wary of anyone who claims that they will do it for the “bargain price of $75!”
-If you are going to get your HVAC system cleaned, do it right.
-Anyone claiming that they will do it for less than $300 is either going to do a poor job or has hidden fees.
+If you are going to get your air ducts cleaned, do it right.
+Anyone claiming that they will do it for less than $300 is either going to do a poor job, or has hidden fees.
 Remember the old adage: if it’s too good to be true, then it probably is.
 Be careful.

 - Possible increased respiratory health due to less contaminants in your AC system.